 Naturally, we think ANY time of year is a good time to visit.
 While we are open year-round with plenty of animals and interactions, the answer to this question really depends on what kind of experience you are looking to have.

 Warmer months (April through October) offer a bit more with outdoor habitats, a lush Dinosaurs Come to Life, and more variety with live shows.
 Zoo grounds and outdoor exhibits are in full bloom and may leave you thinking you’ve been transported to a faraway place and time!
 Summer especially can be very busy, so while there is more to see and do, the zoo can get crowded at peak times.

 Cooler months (November through March), however, offer a more intimate experience with special animal encounters and more time with our experts.
-The zoo also tends to be less busy, giving you and your family an opportunity to go through the exhibits as leisurely as you’d like!
+The zoo tends to be less busy as well, giving you and your family an opportunity to go through the exhibits as leisurely as you’d like!

 We also offer special events throughout the year, so there really is no “bad time” to visit!
-Here are a few of our recent and upcoming events:
+Here are a few of our annual/recurring events:

 We no longer have a food service operation on-site.
 We do have a small snack bar area called Croc Bites that also includes some indoor seating.
-Here we offer pre-packaged snacks including chips, pretzels, peanuts, candy, etc. We also sell Coca-Cola® bottled beverages.
+Here we offer pre-packaged snacks including chips, pretzels, peanuts, candy, etc. We also sell bottled beverages.

 Because we no longer sell food on-site, we encourage you to bring your own to enjoy during your visit!
 We have a few oudoor picnic areas available throughout the zoo, as well as limited indoor seating.